Flotomate/product_docs/source/admin/admin-customization.rst

     :align: center
     :alt: figure 92

+.. _ad-templates:

 Templates
 =========

 Templates in Flotomate allows you to quickly fill the create form of Request, Problem, and Change.
-You can create templates for each of the ticket types, and your users can use them while creating a Request, Problem or Change.
+You can create templates for each of the ticket types, and your users (only on Technician portal) can use them while creating a Request, Problem or Change.

 .. note:: Managing templates requires administrative rights.